projectatomic/vagrant-service-manager/README.md

         # run following command to configure your shell:
         # eval "$(vagrant service-manager env docker)"

   **Note:** The required TLS certificates are copied to the host machine at the time of `vagrant up` itself.
 Every run of `vagrant service-manager env docker` checks for the validity of the certificates on the host machine by matching the certificates inside the box.
 If the certificates on the host machine are invalid, this command will also re-download the certificates onto the host machine.

+<a name="available-commands"></a>
-## Available Commands <a name="commands"></a>
+## Available commands

 The following section lists the available commands for the plugin and their explanation:

 1. `vagrant service-manager env [service] [--script-readable]`

    Displays connection information for all active services in the box in a manner that can be evaluated in a shell.
 If a `service` is specified, only the information for that service is displayed.
 When `--script-readable` is specified the output is in `key=value` format.
 The supported services are: Docker; OpenShift.

 2. `vagrant service-manager box [command]`

    Displays box related information like release version, IP etc.

 3. `vagrant service-manager box version [--script-readable]`

    Displays the version and release information of the running VM.
 When `--script-readable` is specified the output is in `key=value` format.

 4. `vagrant service-manager box ip`

    Displays the routable IP address of the running VM.

 5. `vagrant service-manager status [service]`

    Lists services and their running state.
 If a `service` is specified only the status of that service is displayed.
 If no service is provided then only supported orchestrators are reported.

 6. `vagrant service-manager restart [service]`

    Restarts the given service in the box.